logiqai/logiq-installation/agent-installer/logiqcoll/readme.txt

       default instamap=1,1,1,0,0
       1 - on, 0 - off

-  4) --instauth is to confirm to install the agent
+  6) --instauth is to confirm to install the agent

 Thu Apr  6 18:09:30 PDT 2023
    * Sending installation log to endpoint
    * Adding tft utility binary for amd64 and arm64

+Wed Apr 19 22:13:42 PDT 2023

+  * One should manually run the command below prior to agent installtation to test sending json batch log record to the endpoint to make sure the ingestion end device is good to go.

+    % <logiqcoll_path>/bin/ftf_linux_amd64 -https -notlsv -lhp 443 -host <endpoint> -it <ingest_key> -ingest -namespace sysmanager -ApplicationName logiqcoll -ProcessId 12345 -onemsg "test message"